kyusuku/WeatherApp/README.md

 ## 🕹️ How to Use

-1. 🌍 **Automatic Location Detection:** The app detects your current location and shows weather information for that city.
-2. 🏙️ **Search by City:** Enter any city name in the search bar to get the weather for that location.
+1. 🏙️ **Search by City:** Enter any city name in the search bar to get the weather for that location.
-3. ☀️ **Weather Information:** Displays temperature, humidity, wind speed, and weather conditions like clear sky, rain, or snow.
+2. ☀️ **Weather Information:** Displays temperature, humidity, wind speed, and weather conditions like clear sky, rain, or snow.
-4. 💨 **Unit Toggle:** Switch between **Celsius** and **Fahrenheit** for temperature readings.

 ---